chadwhitacre/openpath/_posts/2024-01-19-the-open-source-sustainability-crisis.md

 Okay, now let's talk about the Open Source sustainability crisis.
 The purpose of this post is to define terms.
 What is Open Source sustainability?
 Why do I say it is in crisis?
-My answers are that sustainability is when people can get paid _without jumping through hoops_, and it's a crisis because people are burning out.
+My answers are that sustainability is when people are getting paid _without jumping through hoops_, and we're in a crisis because people aren't _and they're burning out_.

 ## What is Open Source Sustainability?